Audit, Billing, and Collection Rights

 If you don’t understand the notice you received, please call us at the number listed on the notice.

 Examination by Interview

 If we notify you that we will conduct our examination through a personal interview, or if you request such an interview, you have the right to ask that the examination take place at a reasonable time and place that is convenient for both you and the Department.
 We will try to accommodate your schedule, but the Department makes the final determination of how, when and where the examination takes place.
 If you disagree with the final report, you may discuss your case further with the auditor’s supervisor.
 If you are still not able to reach a satisfactory settlement, you must file a formal appeal within 60 days of our Notice of Assessment.
 Please refer to the Appeal Rights section of this brochure for more information.

 For the purpose of this section the words “appeal” and “protest” are used interchangeably.
 You must file a formal Appeal in writing within 60 days of issuance of the Notice of Assessment or refund denial.
 If you fail to timely appeal an assessment issued, you may make a payment of the proper amount and file a timely refund claim.
 When the refund is denied, you may file a Protest within 60 days of the refund denial.
 The Appeal or Protest must be prepared according to Chapter 7 of our Department’s Rules and Regulations (Practice and Procedure).
 A Protest Form template that you may use is available in the Tax Forms Index.
 Completed protest forms may be emailed to email@example.com, or mailed or hand-delivered to the addresses provided in the “instructions” section of the protest form.
-For more information or questions about the appeal process, either call our Hearings Office at 515-242-5269 or refer to information on the Department Website.
+For more information or questions about the appeal process, either call our Hearings Office at 515-242-5269 or the Preparing a Protest document.

 The Protest Process